Skip to content

 When should I ask about open-cell vs closed-cell foam?

-Ask when the project needs help choosing foam type or when the issue is affecting safety, comfort, property use, or the next phase of work.
-In Denver, also note whether temperature swings that reveal air leaks around attics, rim joists, and crawl spaces is part of the situation.
+Ask when the project needs help choosing foam type or when the issue affects safety, comfort, access, drainage, appearance, or a next phase of work.

 What affects open-cell vs closed-cell foam scope?

 Common scope factors include assembly type, code requirements, vapor behavior.
-Photos, access details, and older basements and crawl areas where comfort and moisture planning overlap help make the first call more specific.
+In Denver, also mention older basements and crawl areas where comfort and moisture planning overlap.

 What should I avoid?

-For open-cell vs closed-cell foam, avoid choosing a provider based only on a fast price guess.
-The cause, preparation, cleanup plan, and garages, shops, and additions that need air sealing before finishing work matter as much as the visible work.
+Avoid choosing only from a fast guess.
+For open-cell vs closed-cell foam, cause, prep, cleanup, and garages, shops, and additions that need air sealing before finishing work matter.